“With big events, the artistic and logistical details can reach nerve-racking proportions.”

 I advise musicians to create preparation timelines as soon as they book events such as concerts, auditions, and competitions.

 A model timeline can be found on p.
 218 of The Musician’s Way – it summarizes how a college violinist planned for his senior recital over a 12-week period.
-A downloadable version of the timeline document is freely available on the Downloads page at MusiciansWay.com.
+A downloadable version of a blank timeline document is freely available on the Downloads page at MusiciansWay.com.

-One column tracks artistic tasks such as when pieces should be memorized, up to tempo, and so on.
-With an artistic timeline in place, musicians can then schedule rehearsals, run-throughs, and recording sessions.
+- One column tracks artistic tasks such as when pieces should be memorized, up to tempo, and so on.
+With an artistic timeline in place, musicians can then schedule rehearsals, practice performances, and recording sessions.

-The second column ropes in logistical details – booking travel, submitting programs, reserving rehearsal and recording spaces, etc. By spreading out those tasks over many weeks, musicians can calmly dispatch them one by one.
+- The second column ropes in logistical details – booking travel, submitting concert programs and press releases, reserving rehearsal and recording spaces, etc. By spreading out those tasks over many weeks, musicians can calmly dispatch them one by one.

 The Benefits of Planning

-Veteran performers know that planning is as essential to success as are technique and artistry.
-When we plan well, we get things done with minimal stress, allowing for the mental space we need to practice deeply.
+Veteran performers know that planning is as essential to musical success as are technique and artistry.
+When we plan well, we get things done with minimal stress, allowing for the mental space we need to practice deeply and be creative.

 Musicians who shirk organizing often miss deadlines, cram at the last minute, infuriate coperformers, and otherwise underachieve.